 They say you won’t get rich working for someone else and I think that Millennials need to develop an entrepreneurial mindset in order to succeed in today’s economy.
 Start a business, work on a side-hustle, move across the country (or to another country) and don’t wait for the ideal career to fall into your lap.

 People often stress over gas prices, bank fees, and cell phone bills while ignoring some of the ways they can potentially save thousands of dollars.
 Take out a variable rate mortgage instead of a 5-year fixed rate mortgage, avoid mortgage life insurance and other creditor insurance products, switch from expensive bank mutual funds into index funds or ETFs, avoid expensive name brands when a generic brand will do, and don’t fall for deceptive or misleading advertisements.

 14. Live close to work.

 We save money on gas because we bought our house close to where I work.
 Our fuel expenses are between $100 and $150 a month.
-I’m also convinced that the reason I never got into listening to podcasts is because I have a five minute commute to work instead of a 45 minute drive or train ride.
+One reason I was late getting into podcasts or audiobooks is because I have a five-minute commute to work instead of a 45-minute drive or train ride.